discord-akairo/discord-akairo/README.md

   - Reading files recursively from directories.
   - Adding, removing, and reloading modules.
   - Categorization for modules.
-  - Works with both object and class export.
+  - Working with both object and class export.
   - Almost everything is optional or modifiable.
   - Creating your own handlers and module types.